Vibrational Spectra of Materials and Molecules from Partially-Adiabatic Elevated-Temperature Centroid Molecular Dynamics: Methods

 In PA-\(T_e\)-CMD, we found that a weak global thermostat attached to the centroid helps prevent kinetic energy leakage from internal ring-polymer modes.
 To achieve this, instead of using a local Langevin thermostat attached to the centroid mode like in Eqs.~\eqref{eq:PILE} and \eqref{eq:pile-l}, we adopt the same strategy as in Ref.~\citenum{Ceriotti2010} and attach instead a ``global'' thermostat to the centroid, that acts on the kinetic energy of the system, instead of the individual momenta.
 This thermostat is the stochastic velocity rescaling (SVR) thermostat,\cite{Bussi2007} which only minimally disturbs dynamics if its relaxation time, which we will call $\tau$, is not too small.

-We have implemented this thermostat in the i-PI program package.\cite{Litman2024} Figure~\ref{fig:2T-thermostat} illustrates the action of the 2T-PILE thermostat with $T_e = 600$ K and $T_{\mathrm{phys}} = 300$ K for an isolated water monomer.
-It shows the successful independent thermalization of the centroid and non-centroid modes at distinct temperatures.
-We benchmark the performance of different \(\lambda\) and \(\tau\) parameters in Section~\ref{sec:result-bench}.
+We have implemented this thermostat in the i-PI program package.\cite{Litman2024} \corr{Fig.}~\ref{fig:2T-thermostat} illustrates the action of the 2T-PILE thermostat with $T_e = 600$ K and $T_{\mathrm{phys}} = 300$ K for an isolated water monomer.
+It shows the successful independent thermalization of the centroid and non-centroid modes at distinct temperatures. \corr{An analogous analysis for the MAPI system is presented in \corr{Fig.}~S9 of the SI, which confirms that the thermostatting strategy is robust for systems with a large number of degrees of freedom.} We benchmark the performance of different \(\lambda\) and \(\tau\) parameters in \corr{Sec.}~\ref{sec:result-bench}.